Skolleum/DevOps/README.md

 - Terraform code to integrate with Azure
 - Ansible for automating provisioning and configuring the infrastructure
 - Docker compose for container management.
 - CircleCI for CICD pipelines.
+    - Create up-to-date gundb image and push to github packages

 Future plans:
-- [x] Store gundb container, on github packages.
 - [ ] Store Skolleum containers (db, backend etc) on github packages (?).
 - [ ] Integrate the deploy process to the pipelines.
 - [ ] Add format checking to the pipeline.